Introduction To Datastage

 - Key less Technique in Data Stage

-In Data stage we have three types of Jobs is there:
+In the Datastage, we have three types of Jobs is there:

 New Features In DataStage

-DataStage continued to enhance it’s capabilities to manage data quality and data integration solutions.
-DataStage 8.0 introduced many new features to make development and maintenance of project comfortable.
+DataStage continued to enhance its capabilities to manage data quality and data integration solutions.
+DataStage 8.0 introduced many new features to make the development and maintenance of the project comfortable.
 These enhancements include data quality management, connectivity methods, implementation of slowly changing dimension.

 What is IBM Information Server?